TyeStanley/tmodworks-app/README.md

 ## Features

-- **Custom Title Bar**: Like Discord and WeMod, the app uses a custom title bar with window controls
+- **Custom Title Bar**: The app uses a custom title bar with window controls
 - **Game Library**: Browse and manage your game collection
 - **Favorites System**: Mark your favorite games for quick access
 - **Modern UI**: Built with DaisyUI components for a clean, modern interface